 However, the New-MailboxExportRequest cmdlet can’t export Public folders to PST file as they are not a part of the user mailbox.
 Also, there’s no PowerShell cmdlet to export Public folders to PST.

 Methods to Export Exchange 2010 Public Folders to PST

-Since you can’t export Public folders to PST by using PowerShell commands, follow these methods to convert and save Public folders in Exchange 2010 to PST file.
+Since you can’t export Public folders to PST by using PowerShell commands, follow these methods to export Public folders in Exchange 2010 to PST file.

 Method 1: Export Exchange 2010 Public Folder to PST by using Outlook 2010

 To export Public folder, MS Outlook needs to be connected to the Exchange server with appropriate Public Folder permissions.
 The steps are as follows,

 Step 1: Open MS Outlook 2010 on your PC and check if your Outlook profile is connected to the Exchange Server

 Step 3: In Import and Export Wizard dialog screen, click on “Export to a file” option and then click on “Next”

 Step 4: In Export to a file dialog box, click on Outlook Data File (.PST) and then click on ”Next”

 Step 5: From the “Export Outlook Data File” screen, select Public Folder(s) that you want to export to PST.
 Click ‘Next’